AMERICAN ANGUS ASSOCIATION - THE BUSINESS BREED

 What is an interim?

-Interim EPDs are calculated on animals during the time period between the weekly American Angus Association National Cattle Evaluations (NCE).
+Interim EPDs are calculated on animals that do not have true EPDs from the weekly American Angus Association National Cattle Evaluations (NCE).
 An interim value is indicated by an "I" in front of the number.
-While admittedly low in accuracy, an interim value gives you a snapshot of the animal's value as a parent, and, thus, it provides a temporary selection-decision tool until the next NCE run in which enough information is available to calculate a true NCE EPD.
+While low in accuracy, an interim value gives you a snapshot of the animal's potential value as a parent, therefore it provides a temporary selection-decision tool until more data is available to calculate a true NCE EPD.

 How is an NCE EPD different?

-The EPDs from the weekly NCE have no letter "I" preceding the EPD.
-These are calculated using all available performance data for a particular trait, accounting for relationships among animals.
+The EPDs from the weekly NCE do not have the letter "I" preceding the EPD.
+These are calculated using all available data for a particular trait, including pedigree, performance, genomic, and progeny data.

 Parent animals have progeny with performance records and are incorporated into the evaluations even if the parent does not have an individual record for the trait of interest.
 The evaluations to generate EPDs utilize many generations of pedigrees.

 Genomic results are included in the weekly NCE EPDs.
-Interims do not include genomics.
+Interims do not include genomics, but may be available on animals until genomic data is able to be incorporated into the weekly evaluation.

-The most common answer to the question, "Why doesn't this animal have EPDs?", traces to the parents not having true NCE EPDs from the biannual evaluation.
+The most common answer to the question, "Why doesn't this animal have EPDs?", traces to the parents not having true NCE EPDs from the weekly evaluation.
 In many cases it is the dam that has interims.
-It is not possible to generate an interim EPD on an animal if one or both parents have interim EPDs without an individual weight record on the calf submitted in a proper contemporary group (at least two calves of the same sex, managed the same and weighed at the same time).
+It is not possible to generate an interim EPD on an animal if one or both parents have interim EPDs without an individual weight record on the calf submitted in a proper contemporary group.
+More information about contemporary groups can be found here.

-Once weights or genomic results are turned in on the calves, the parents will become part of the NCE run (now having progeny), and the calf in question would have EPDs.
+Once weights or genomic results are turned in on the calves, the parents and the calf will be added to the weekly evaluation, and the calf in question would have EPDs.

-The individual weights on embryo transfer (ET) calves generally are not used in the interim EPD calculation.
-However, if the ET calves are raised by registered Angus recipient cows, in a contemporary group of ET calves also raised by registered Angus recipients, we are able to incorporate the individual ET calf data into the interim calculations and the NCE.
+The individual weights on embryo transfer (ET) calves generally are not used in the weekly evaluation.
+However, if the ET calves are raised by registered Angus recipient cows, in a contemporary group of ET calves also raised by registered Angus recipients, we are able to incorporate the individual ET calf data into NCE.
+For calves born to non-registered Angus recipient cows, they can have interim EPDs until genomic or progeny data is added to the weekly evaluation.

 ET calves out of commercial recipient dams receive only a pedigree-estimated interim EPD with a 0.05 accuracy, since the EPD is just the average of the sire EPD and the donor dam EPD.
 If the donor dam has interims, the ET calf will have no interim EPD.